 If you’re a new blogger, all you want is to create an amazing and successful blog post.
 Maybe you’re unsure of where to start or what a good post needs.

-Don’t worry, I got you.
-I’ve got 3 years of blogging under my belt now and let me tell you, I’ve learned a whole lot in that timeframe.
+Don’t worry, I got your back.
+I’ve got multiple years of blogging under my belt now and let me tell you, I’ve learned a whole lot in that timeframe.
 But we’re going to keep this specific blog post simple and sweet.
 To start, let me tell you the 7 tools you need that have helped me personally.